komidore64/dotfiles/README.md

 # dotfiles

 Configured for Linux, and Mac OS X too.
 The only thing I've noticed that doesn't work in OS X is vim-preview (because OS X's vim isn't compiled with a Ruby interpreter).
+Vim-preview still installs fine, you just can't use it.

 Copy them into your home directory, or clone the repository and symlink to repo files.